 The Town Council often liaises with other local authorities helping represent the needs of the town and acting as the ‘voice of Seaford’.

-One key project the Council is undergoing in the creation of the Seaford Neighbourhood Plan, which is subject to various stages of public consultation and has been devised with the input of local volunteers at every stage.
-Updates on the progress of the Neighbourhood Plan can be found on the Neighbourhood Plan page.
+One key project the Town Council has undertaken is the creation of the Seaford Neighbourhood Plan which came in to effect following a successful referendum in Feb 2020.
+The Plan was subject to various stages of public consultation and was devised with the input of local volunteers at every stage.
+Full information about the Seaford Neighbourhood Plan can be found on the Neighbourhood Plan page.

-The Town Council has worked with local authorities to review both beach and cliff safety signage along the cost; particularly poignant after the cliff falls in 2017.
-2018 saw the start of the review of the beach/sea defence management plan by the Environment Agency, which the Town Council will endeavour to publicise as widely as possible once released.
+The Town Council has worked with local authorities to review both beach and cliff safety signage along the cost; particularly poignant following cliff falls.
+This also saw the start of the review of the beach/sea defence management plan by the Environment Agency, which the Town Council will endeavour to publicise as widely as possible once released.

 Town Council Officers regularly meet with Officers of other local authorities and work hard to maintain good, open communication channels.